-Steven S. Rand
+Steven S. Rand, Partner

-Steven S. Rand specializes in commercial litigation for banks and financials institutions, fortune five hundred companies and entrepreneurial small business clients in such diverse fields as complex real estate matters (including commercial foreclosures, work-outs and title disputes), banking law (including credit losses resulting from fraud or operating errors) and trusts and estates litigation.
+Steven S. Rand specializes in commercial litigation for banks and financial institutions, fortune five hundred companies and entrepreneurial small business clients in such diverse fields as complex real estate matters (including commercial foreclosures, work-outs and title disputes), banking law (including credit losses resulting from fraud or operating errors) and trusts and estates litigation.

 Steve’s innovative approach to litigation strategy, his concise and persuasive writing style and his meticulous case preparation has resulted in numerous highly successful outcomes for the firm’s clients.
 Whether after trial, written motion for dispositive relief, appeals, arbitration, mediation or settlements on favorable terms, Steve always proceeds with an eye toward achieving the best and most cost efficient result for the firm’s clients.
 An AV rated attorney, Steve has been selected regularly as a New York Super Lawyer in Business Litigation.

 - Represented major U.S. bank in action in United States District Court for the Southern District of New York against prominent Atlantic City Casino to recover several million dollars embezzled by a former bank branch manager and utilized by the embezzler to establish a very substantial gambling credit line at the Atlantic City Casino.
 Asserted claims for recovery by the bank on the novel theory that the Casino violated the New Jersey Gaming Statute by failing to verify the embezzler’s source of funds.
 After overcoming the Casino’s motion to dismiss the complaint, negotiated a substantial recovery for the bank.